dean0x7d/pybinding/readme.md

 ## Current status

 Work in progress.
+The goal of the project is to develop a tight-binding code framework which is fast, flexible and easy to use.
 See the [documentation] for more details and a guide to get started.

 #### Implemented features